 Mackinac Island State Park Trails is a 16.3 mile loop trail located near Mackinac Island, Michigan that features a lake and is rated as difficult.
-The trail is primarily used for hiking, trail running, and mountain biking and is accessible from May until September.
+The trail is primarily used for hiking, trail running, and mountain biking and is best used from May until September.

 In addition to the biking/walking trail around the island, there are many great paths and trails venturing into the island.
 The forests provide beautiful cover, the old Fort Holmes battlements are partially preserved and you can see how one would have defended the island from this highest point.